 Figure 9-207p—DPS Operation Parameters field format

+TGbn editor: please add the following paragraphs at the end of 9.4.1.85 as following: (#2453, 1547, 619, 1401, 2421, 3620, 3653, 3805, 3684, 3654)

+The ICF Required field equal to 1 indicates that the STA in LC mode needs to be solicited by an ICF frame in a TXOP in order to perform the frame exchanges in the TXOP.
+Otherwise the STA in LC mode doesn’t always need to be solicited by an ICF frame in a TXOP in order to perform the frame exchanges in the TXOP.
+If the ICF Required is equal to 1, the LC Mode Bandwidth, LC Mode Nss and LC Mode MCS are reserved.

+If the ICF Required field is equal to 0, the LC Mode Bandwidth field indicates the maximum bandwidth supported by the STA in LC mode.

+If the ICF Required field is equal to 0, the LC Mode Nss field indicates the maximum number of spatial streams supported by the STA in LC mode.

+If the ICF Required field is equal to 0, the LC Mode MCS field indicates the highest MCS supported by the non-AP STA in LC mode.
+For a mobile AP, the LC Mode MCS field is reserved.

 37.9.1 Dynamic power save (DPS) operation

+(#902, 540) The DPS operation allows a DPS STA to operate with lower capabilities to reduce power consumption.
+The set of capabilities reduced by DPS operation include bandwidth, Nss, MCS, and PPDU formats.
+If needed, the DPS STA can return to its full capabilities upon the request by the DPS assisting STA in an ICF frame which also provides the needed padding for transitioning from the Low Capability (LC) mode to the High Capability (HC) mode.

 A UHR non-AP STA that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS assisting non-AP STA and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
 A UHR AP that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
-Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support subfield to 0.
+Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support field (#259, 2416) to 0.

+(#3649)37.9.1.1 non-AP STA’s DPS enabling and disabling

+(#2120, 2417) A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 shall set the DPS Support subfield to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the non-AP STA shall set the DPS Support field to 0.
 A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.

 [TBD] A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
 When a UHR non-AP STA intends to enable the DPS mode, then: